zairuiy-coding/ufogram/README.md

 ![ufogram_cover](ufogram_cover.png)

-Welcome to Ufogram, a comprehensive platform inspired by Instagram, designed to replicate its core functionalities and provide a seamless user experience in social media interactions.
+Welcome to UFOgram, a comprehensive platform inspired by Instagram, designed to replicate its core functionalities and provide a seamless user experience in social media interactions.

 ---